-28Specifically, we assume that voters will reelect a politician if their utility - a function of the politician's policy choice - is higher than their reservation utility.
-We assume that politicians know voters' preferences and beliefs, but do not observe the reservation utility that voters have in crisis times.
+15Specifically, we assume that voters will reelect a politician if their utility - a function of the politician's policy choice - is higher than their reservation utility.
+We assume that politicians know voters' preferences and beliefs, but do not observe their reservation utility.
 Their best strategy is therefore to choose the policy that delivers the maximum utility possible given voters' beliefs and the severity of the shock.